Water Softener Sizing and Information

 GPG x 17.1 = ppm or mg/l

 The information above that tells you what size you need for the amount of people in your home is using an average hardness of 1-10 GPG (17 to 171 PPM).
 Once you get over 10 you should go up a size of water softener.
-Once you get of 20 you should go up another size and so on so that you know the unit will be efficient and not use too much salt and water to clean itself.
+Once you get over 20 you should go up another size and so on so that you know the unit will be efficient and not use too much salt and water to clean itself.
 When in doubt, go up a size.
 It will virtually always mean more efficiency.
 If you are unsure at all about sizing a water softener for your home or business, simply give one of our techs a quick call for some friendly and helpful advice.
 Don't worry, our techs don't work on sales commission and are not allowed to ask you to buy anything.
 They just give you great advice!
 There is NEVER any pressure at BudgetWater.com.

 If you do not know how hard your water is, you should find out before making a purchase from anyone.
 You certainly should get this right the first time so that you will have many great years of efficient service from your new water treatment appliance.
 If you are on a "City" or "Municipal" public water supply simply call the water company that provides your water and ask them.
 They will tell you.
 Never have in home sales companies come to your home for a so called "Free" water test.
 They will actually be coming with a strong and relentless sales pitch as well.
 Any municipal water provider will tell you right over the phone.
 If for some reason they can't or won't tell you, you can always send us a sample for free.
 Just give us a quick call at 800-701-9914 and ask them where to send the sample.